Guesthouse Langaholt Iceland

 When finished, my itinerary was 13 pages long, as I was in Iceland for 11 days before traveling on to Barcelona, Andorra and Lisbon — and then traveling back to the United States.

-I still print out the itinerary — double sided to save on paper, of course — but I also have a copy on my laptop computer and on any portable electronic device I take with me.
-This way, I always have access to the itinerary.
+I used to print out the itinerary — double sided to save on paper, of course — but I also have a copy on my laptop computer and on any portable electronic device I take with me.
+This way, I always have access to the itinerary…

 Humpback whale Iceland